AmitJ98/vera/builtin_plugins/vera_google_sheets_report/README.md

 ### Publishing Results

-When you run `eve eval`, the results are automatically appended to your Google Sheet.
+When you run `vera test`, the results are automatically appended to your Google Sheet.

 #### Multi-Run Handling